The Fine Print

 We store the letters you compose — their text, the recipient name you give, the paper and wax you choose, and whether you wished to remain anonymous.
 If you lose a letter on the Atlas, we also store the approximate place you dropped it and a private share token so a stranger can later open it at a link.
 Letters marked discoverable are shown to others without your account identity attached unless you chose to sign them.

-When you support us
+When you support us or buy an extra

 Automatically